-Sore Throat and Fever: Common Causes, Warning Signs, and What to Do
+Sore Throat and Fever: Common Causes and When to See a Doctor

 Sore throat and fever are a very common symptom combination, especially with infections.
 In many cases the cause is a viral illness that improves with rest, fluids, and supportive care.
 But sometimes bacterial infection, mononucleosis, or a more serious throat problem may be responsible.